 So at 12:20, when we did my first internal check, I was already 5cm dilated.
 Hubby and Mandy were busy packing the car for us to leave for hospital.
 I had sent my daughter Zoe to go sleep at my father’s place.

 By 12:40 I was already moaning and crying out through the contractions.
 They were coming so strong and so fast.
 I remember standing leaning against the kitchen counter with Mandi massaging my back and I was already having strong bearing down urges.

 Other Mandy was sitting at the kitchen counter observing and writing down all the birth notes as I birthed.
 I found great relief in the massage and also moving my hips from side to side seemed to be helping loads.

 I could feel the baby moving down!

 I could feel the baby moving inside of me like she was a little worm wiggling.
-I will never forget that feeling: I could literally feel her wiggling into the correct position to find her way out.
+Never ever will I forget that feeling: I could literally feel her wiggling into the correct position to find her way out.
 It is so amazing how the baby works with the mother during birth.

 The more baby Violet wiggled and pushed her head downwards, the stronger and faster the contractions were coming and the more I felt like pushing down.
 She was coming fast!!!

 Decided to stay home- labour progressing too fast

 At this stage we had decided to rather unpack the car because I was having bearing down urges and the contractions were coming too fast: The hospital was 30min away and Mandi was concerned about how fast things were going.

 At 12:50 I was 8cm.
 I had always though that this first stage and active labour would take hours and I would have hours to chill, focus and get to hospital.
 It was now only 2 hours after my first very strong contraction had hit and I was already wanting to push.